To be completed typically within 30 University working days of receipt

 - Would there be benefit from facilitated discussion?

 Stage 3 complaints submitted for review via the Stage 3 online form will be acknowledged within 2 University working days.
 Where it is determined there are sufficient grounds to accept the complaint into Stage 3, the University will review the complaint and provide an outcome, in writing, typically no later than 30 University working days from the time that the complaint was submitted for Stage 3 Formal Institutional Review.
 A Panel approved by the Provost and Chaired by a Pro-Vice-Chancellor, Academic Vice-President, Deputy Pro-Vice-Chancellor or an authorised nominee of the Registrar may be constituted to determine the final outcome of the review should a resolution not be agreed with the complainant prior to this being necessary.
 In addition to the Chair, the Panel will typically include one individual from a Senate-approved Panel and one Students’ Union Sabbatical Officer.
-No-one previously involved in the complaint under investigation will be a member of the Panel.
+If a Students’ Union Sabbatical Officer is unavailable in the required timeframe or the student requests that a Sabbatical Officer is not present on the Panel, in addition to the Chair, the Panel may include two individuals drawn from a Senate-approved Panel, or one individual from a Senate approved Panel and a representative from the Dean of Students Office.
+No-one previously involved in the complaint or department under investigation will be a member of the Panel.
 The Panel will convene either in person or consider the case by correspondence to make its determination on the final outcome, and the complainant or their representative would not typically be in attendance.

 Where there are clear and justifiable reasons for extending the timescale for considering a complaint in Stage 3, the senior member of staff responsible for the investigation will exercise judgement and set time limits on extending the review, notifying the student in writing.
 The student will be kept updated on the need for any extension and given a revised deadline for bringing the review at Stage 3 to a conclusion.
 If the complainant feels the outcome is being unreasonably delayed they can write to the Registrar setting out why they feel this is the case.